LibraryOfCongress/concordia/static-pages/help-center.md

     <div class="card-header" id="headingSix">
       <h5 class="mb-0">
         <button class="btn btn-link collapsed" type="button" data-toggle="collapse" data-target="#collapseSix" aria-expanded="false" aria-controls="collapseSix">
-          Do I have to register for an account?
+          Do I have to register for an account to participate or join in the discussion?
         </button>
       </h5>
     </div>